 The south-east wood facade has been treated with pine tar.
 Photo: Mathias Sønderskov Nielsen

 Interior view of the north-west side of the pavilion.
 Photo © Ketil Jacobsen

 close-up view of the timber core in the interior of the pavilion.
 Photo © Ketil Jacobsen

 A suspended fireplace was installed in the pavilion’s interior space to warm it up during the cold season, further emphasizing its character of intimate and protected gathering and contemplation place.

-In a discussion on Reddit about this article, Fergi reports a very interesting point, Craig Dykers, founding partner at Snøhetta, talked about during a talk at his alma mater.
+In a discussion on Reddit about this article, user Fergi reports a very interesting point, Craig Dykers, founding partner at Snøhetta, talked about during a talk at his alma mater.
 Dykers revealed that the steel fins at the glass breaks on the north-wast facade were a late addition.
-Indeed, they were added to reinforce the glazing after several panels were destroyed by muskoxen charging their own reflections.
+Indeed, they were added to reinforce the glazing after several panels were destroyed by muskoxen charging their reflections.

 Photos © Ketil Jacobsen

 copyright Inexhibit 2021 - ISSN: 2283-5474